puppetlabs/pupperware/commercial/README.md

 ## Code Manager Setup

-To specify a control repo, define the `R10K_REMOTE` environment variable on the `puppet` service.
+To specify a control repo, define the `R10K_REMOTE` environment variable on the `puppet` service in the `docker-compose.yml`.
+Both public (via HTTPS) and private (via SSH) git repositories are supported.

-If the control repo is private, SSH can be configured to access it.
-The `R10K_REMOTE` URL should use the SSH protocol, such as `git@github.com:user/repo.git`.

-In addition, an SSH key named `id-control_repo.rsa` must be generated and supplied to the `puppet` service via a volume mount at `/etc/puppetlabs/puppetserver/ssh`.
-The public key needs to be added to the control repo configuration (on GitHub, or wherever it's hosted).
-Any additional SSH configuration files found in the volume will be used as is.
+If the control repo is private, the `R10K_REMOTE` URL should use the SSH protocol like `git@github.com:user/repo.git`.
+In addition, an SSH key named `id-control_repo.rsa` must be generated and supplied to the `puppet` service via a [Docker bind mount](https://docs.docker.com/storage/bind-mounts/) at `/etc/puppetlabs/puppetserver/ssh` (see the commented example in the `docker-compose.yml`).
+The public key needs to be added to the git servers control repo configuration.
+Additional SSH configuration files `config`, `authorited_keys` and `known_hosts`, will be used if they are present in the bind mount.

 ## Additional Information